DSLFoundry/mps-langvis/README.md

 A JetBrains MPS plugin to visualize the structure of a language.

-Current version works on MPS 2019.1.
+Check .travis.yml for the current MPS version of mps-langvis on master.
+Other versions can be found in the maintenance/ branches.

 The visualization does not yet show in an integrated window, but can be quite usable when using an image viewer which refreshes on file change.